We’re here to support family businesses during this time

 - FINANCIAL SUPPORT:

-CBILS: The British Bank’s Coronavirus Business Interruption Loan Scheme (CBILS) will temporarily replace the Enterprise Finance Guarantee as announced in the Chancellors budget.
+CBILS: Access details on the British Bank’s Coronavirus Business Interruption Loan Scheme (CBILS) which has been extended until 31 March 2021.
 Support for family businesses based in Cumbria, North Lancashire and the Yorkshire Dales will be available locally from our network partner, Enterprise Answers who are one of the accredited partners of this new scheme.
 Contact them directly to enquire about an application.

 Read the story of how one family business, The Toy Shop in Cockermouth successfully secured a CBILS loan in just 4 days through Enterprise Answers